Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 This plant will grow in containers of 5 gallons (20 liters), and more, that drain well.

-Soil: Well drained, low to moderate organic content, recommended pH range 6.6-8.2 (neutral to somewhat alkaline).
+Soil: Well draining, low to moderate organic content, recommended pH range 6.6-8.2 (neutral to somewhat alkaline).
 This plant is tolerant of soil types otherwise

 Fertilize: Use organic fertilizers that are low in nitrogen and higher in phosphorous.
 High nitrogen results in all foliage and no flowers or fruit in most nightshade plants.